A New Analytical Approximation of the Fluid Antenna System Channel: FAS Channel

 The received signal by the $k$-th port can be modeled as

-where $x$ is the transmitted data symbol, $n_k \sim \mathcal{CN}(0,\sigma_n ^2) $ is the additive white Gaussian noise (AWGN) at the $k$-th port, and $g_k \sim \mathcal{CN}(0,\sigma ^2)$ is the flat fading coefficient at the $k$-th port.
-Furthermore, we assume that the channel coefficients of $\textbf{g} = (g_1, g_2, \ldots, g_N)^T$ are correlated with a covariance matrix $\Sigma_g$.
-Assuming two dimensional isotropic scattering with an isotropic receiver port, as in \cite{FAS1}, the spatial separation between the ports of FAS yields to a difference in the phases of arriving paths, thus inducing correlation between the channels following Jake's model \cite{stuber} as
+where $q$ is the transmitted data symbol, $n_k$ is a complex additive white Gaussian noise (AWGN) at the $k$-th port, with zero mean and variance $\sigma_n ^2$, and $g_k$ is the flat fading coefficient at the $k$-th port, following a circularly symmetric complex Gaussian distribution with zero mean and variance $\sigma^2$.

+Furthermore, we assume that the channel coefficients of $\textbf{g} = (g_1, g_2, \ldots, g_N)^{\mathrm{T}}$ are correlated with a covariance matrix $\boldsymbol{\Sigma}_g$.
+Assuming two dimensional isotropic scattering with an isotropic receiver port, as in \cite{FAS1}, the spatial separation between the ports of FAS yields a difference in the phases of arriving paths, thus inducing correlation between the channels following Jake's model \cite{stuber} as

 where $J_0(.)$ is the zero-order Bessel function of the first kind.

 Further, the average signal-to-noise ratio (SNR) at each port is given by